Far-right French presidential hopeful promises 'reconquest' at rally | Politics

 French far-right presidential candidate Eric Zemmour promised on Sunday a "reconquest" against decades of decline at his first political rally, as scuffles with anti-racism protesters broke out on its fringes.

+Zemmour supporters threw punches and chairs at several protesters wearing anti-racism T-shirts trying to stand on chairs as Zemmour gave his first speech since declaring his candidacy.
+Five-protestors were injured, their association said afterwards.
+Separately, as Zemmour moved through the crowd towards the stage to give his speech, a man lunged and grabbed him briefly by the neck before being tackled by security and later put in custody by police.

-Earlier police arrested several dozen anti-Zemmour protesters and chased away others near the giant convention hall north of Paris.
+Although Zemmour went on to deliver his speech, his team said afterwards that he had been injured in the incident and a doctor had ordered a nine-day rest, Le Monde newspaper reported.
+Before the rally started, police arrested several dozen anti-Zemmour protesters and chased away others near the giant convention hall north of Paris.
 Hundreds of protesters also marched in Paris.

-PROVOCATIVE STATEMENTS
+PROVOCATIVE STATEMENTS The former journalist and commentator ended weeks of speculation about a run for the presidency on Tuesday, declaring his candidacy in an online video.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)